 Let’s look at these individually.

 You can control the amount you’re allowed to deposit.
-Exact limits depend on the casino, but you may control a daily, weekly, or monthly amount.
+Exact limits depend on the casino, but you may hold a daily, weekly, or monthly amount.

 Once you lose a certain amount, you can have a casino cut you off.
-This is a great way to keep yourself from chasing losses, which is a primary characteristic of problem gambling.
+This is a great way to keep yourself from chasing losses, a primary characteristic of problem gambling.

 Time can slip away from you.
 That’s why setting up a time limit for your sessions is a good idea.
 It’s also a way to make sure you’re playing your best game and not making dumb (and expensive) mistakes.

-If you're recognizing you need a break from gambling, you can also take a self-imposed time-out.
-You can keep your account and the funds you have in it, but just give yourself a little pause.
+If you recognize you need a break from gambling, you can also take a self-imposed time-out.
+You can keep your account and the funds you have in it, but give yourself a slight pause.

-Taking a time out is a great idea from time to time.
+Taking a time out is an excellent idea from time to time.
 Even the pros do it to let them rethink their approach to the game.

 Set a limit on the amount you’re allowed to bet.
 This is especially good to go against seeking thrills by bigger and bigger bets.

 Self-exclusion is a good option for problem gamblers who want some outside help.
-When you register to self-exclude, you are added to a list of people that casinos are not allowed to allow in.
+When you register to self-exclude, you are added to a list of people that casinos do not allow in.

 In New Jersey, you can sign up for self-exclusion here: https://www.nj.gov/oag/ge/selfexclusion.html.